phume03/Level-Up-Python/README.md

 3. Sort String: alphabetically sort the words in a given phrase/sentence (ignoring case)

-4. String Punctuation: defines functions that take in an input string and return true if the string contains a punctuation, and false if it doesn't.

-5. Running Averages: defines functions that take in an (x,y) data set and produce an (x,y,y1) tuple, where y1 is the running average of y.

-4. Find All List Items: find all the indices (indexes) of a given word in a list.
-Include nested references to the word in the sublists of the initial list.
+4. Find All List Items: find all the indices (indexes) of a given word/item in a list.
+Include nested references to the word in the sublists of the initial list

-5. Play the Waiting Game
+5. Play the Waiting Game: use python time to determine if a user playing a game follows a simple instruction or game prompt to wait a random number of seconds between two to four seconds.

 6. Save a Dictionary